Bentleyj/BeyondPhotography/README.md

 ### Day 55

 Might try radial tomorrow but today I went back to colors!
 Can't help myself with these colors!
-I'm attached the sobelm amount to a blend between negative and positive values.
+I'm attached the sobel amount to a blend between negative and positive values.
 Quite cool if you jack the sobel up really high!

+### Day 56

+Added a Logarithmic Correction effect today which came out very weird.
+My problem is that my max brightness is 1.0 and I'm required to divide b the log of that value which, obviously, menas I'm dividing by 0 which isn't good!
+Kinda cool result in the end I guess!